sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 # Pings

 Sourcegraph periodically sends a ping to Sourcegraph.com to help our product and customer teams.
 It sends only the high-level data below.
 It never sends code, repository names, usernames, or any other specific data.
-To learn more, click **Admin** in the top right of any page on your instance, and go to **Pings** in the left side menu.
+To learn more, go to the **Site admin > Pings** page on your instance.
 (The URL is `https://sourcegraph.example.com/site-admin/pings`.)

 - Sourcegraph version string
 - Deployment type (single-node or Kubernetes cluster)